 The Open Door Project provides a recovery based service for people who are looking for help and support with their mental health issues or emotional distress.
-Its aim is to help these people lead healthy, active, and independent lives.
+It aims to help these people lead healthy, active, and independent lives.

 Benefits of the Open Door Project

-At Open Door we believe that recovery is an individual experience and we aim to support you on your personal journey to regain a meaningful and satisfying life alongside your mental health issue.
+At Open Door we believe that recovery is an individual experience and we aim to support you on your journey to regain a satisfying life alongside your mental health issue.

 At Open Door you can:

-- receive recovery focused support from staff with extensive experience in mental health
+- Receive recovery focused support from staff with experience in mental health

 What You Can Do at Open Door

 We offer a wide range of recovery based and social activities including coping skills courses, discussion groups, cookery groups, walking, art, play reading, relaxation and woodwork.
-We also offer outdoor/adventure therapy.
+We also offer outdoor and adventure therapy.

 Previous activities have included: